 The Council on Aging offers daily programs and activities that are designed to meet the social, nutritional, and health needs of Holyoke’s senior citizens.
+If you've come upon an obstacle that isn't mentioned here, give us a call and we'll do our best to assist.

 - Medical appointment rides are limited to non-covid related visits.
 We cannot transport for covid testing at this time.